 We all had a friend who naturally had a muscular body and low body fat, right?
 He had a high testosterone level genetically.

 5# Sperm count

-So testosterone is a hormone which stimulates brain cells for the production of quality sperm, and with the depletion of testosterone, your body also lacks the capability to produce quality sperm.
+So testosterone is a hormone that stimulates brain cells for the production of quality sperm, and with the depletion of testosterone, your body also lacks the capability to produce quality sperm.
 This ultimately leads to lower sperm count in the body.

 6# Hair loss